Soonad/Whitepaper/README.md

 We use a slightly modified version of interaction combinators, called FM-Net as our lowest-level machine language, extending interaction combinators with additional graph node types for efficient numeric operations.
 Our implementation has advantages over previous interaction net graph-reduction systems (such as the Bologna Optimal Higher-order Machine) in that it requires no book-keeping, requires only 128 bits per lambda or pair, has unboxed 32-bit integers and constant-time beta reduction.
-This is possible due to Formality's guaranteed termination
+This is possible due to Formality's stratification, a structural discipline on how terms are duplicated, inherited from its underlying logic, Elementary Affine.

 ### Node Types